InnoFail/processing/p5js/readme.md

 <details>
 <summary> Click me </summary>
 <p>
-You can literally do whatever you like
+Just for texting collapsable in github
 </p>
 </details>

 # Simple And Elegent UI
-**UI library ** is simple to learn and easy to use and yet a very powerful library in terms of making 2D ui.
+***UI library*** is simple to learn and easy to use and yet a very powerful library in terms of making 2D ui.
 It is applicable to p5.js library and can be used to make 2d-ui for games either 2d or 3d games .
 I has provided some beautiful themes in help.js file , simply include it into your html file and you are good to go.

-### Topics
+### ***Topics***
 - Constructors
 - Setter functions
   - public usable setter functions